petewinn/OCI-Free-Tier/SimpleDS/readme.md

-# A Free (forever) Cloud Based Jupyter data science development environment in 10 steps!

 ![Run OCI](../Assets/RUN-OCI-header.png)

+# Free (forever) Cloud Data Science Development Environment In 10 easy steps!

 Wow, that is not the snappiest title I've ever written!
 But it is descriptive, so if that's what you're after, hold tight!